 Want to graduate from 60-mile rides to 100-milers?
 We show you how to do it | Words: Rob Mortlock | Photos: Daniel Gould, Jesse Wild

 There comes a time for most road riders, however serious, where you focus on the 100-mile (160.93km) target.
-This can be in the shape of a sportive event, club ride or a personal challenge, alone or with a group.
+This can be in the shape of a 100-mile sportive event, club ride or a personal challenge, alone or with a group.

 For some, 100 miles is no big deal, just something they do every Sunday.
 For others it can be the single biggest physical challenge they will ever undertake on a bike.

 Many cyclists, however, fall somewhere between the two and may already be comfortable with 50-60 mile rides but are eyeing the triple-figured milestone for their next achievement.
+This guide is tailor made for those riders.

 Just how big is the jump from 60 to 100 miles?
 How will you know if it’ll be a cakewalk or a frustrating grovel ending in a miserable train journey back home?